ludwig-lab/pyeCAP/docs/source/pages/phys.rst

 files into .mat files.
 To create the MatLab file, open LabChart and open the raw data file.
 Click on the 'File' dropdown in the upper left corner and select export.
 Set the file type to be "MATLAB" and select a file name and location.
 A window will pop up with different export options.
 Choose the desired channels and make sure the 'upsample to same rate' option is selected.
-This will ensure a consistent sample rate by interpolating data points.
-PyCAP currently does not support data with different sampling rates between blocks or channels.
+This will ensure a consistent sample rate by interpolating data points. eba-toolkit currently does not support data with different sampling rates between blocks or channels.

 More information about how Labchart exports this data can be found here: https://www.adinstruments.com/support/knowledge-base/how-does-matlab-open-exported-data